Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: JapaneseCalendarArithmetic

-\cref{fig:arithmetic_all} shows the results of the Japanese calendar arithmetic task, evaluated using three metrics: Era Match (left), Nearly Match (center), and Full Match (right).
+\textbf{Full Match} jointly measures knowledge of era transitions and year arithmetic.
+It is defined as the ratio of outputs that exactly match the correct date:$\frac{1}{N} \sum_{i=1}^N \mathbbm{1}(E_i = \hat{E}_i \land x_i = \hat{x}_i)$.
+This metric is the same as the accuracy used in \cref{sec: Japanese_calendar_arithmetic}.

+The results are shown in \cref{fig:arithmetic_all}.
 The top half shows the results for adding ten years, and the bottom half shows the results for subtracting ten years, across Japanese era boundaries.

-From the Era Match Rate, we can see that most models (both Japanese- and English-centric) seem to understand the basic order of the eras, with a few exceptions.
-However, as discussed in \cref{sec: Japanese_calendar_arithmetic}, the Full Match Rate shows that all models consistently fail to reason correctly across transitions between older eras, such as Meiji to Taisho or Taisho to Showa.
-In contrast, for more recent transitions like Heisei to Reiwa, Japanese-centric models perform much better than English-centric models.
+From the Era Match accuracy, we can see that most models seem to understand the basic order of the eras, with a few exceptions.
+However, as discussed in \cref{sec: Japanese_calendar_arithmetic}, the Full Match accuracy shows that even Japanese-centric models and frontier models consistently fail to reason correctly across transitions between older eras, such as Meiji to Taisho or Taisho to Showa.
+In contrast, for more recent transitions, such as Heisei to Reiwa, Japanese-centric models perform much better than English-centric models.